Job Opportunities in Property Management

 Positive economic trends in the last 10 years have created a huge demand for rental apartments, marina slip rentals, parking lots, storage lockers, and other space products that can be rented.

-And it seems there is too much demand now for everything from apartments to offices, and it’s driving rent prices up.
+And it seems there is too much demand now for single family homes as places to live and work.
+This is driving rent prices up.
 And with those rent price rises, is an opportunity for investors to make money.
+Investors/landlords are on the hunt for good property managers.
+This is a career with a good outlook.

 Investors Value their Rental Income Assets